Giveth/giveth-docs/dapps/quadraticfunding.md

 Giveth has integrated quadratic funding into [our existing donation platform](https://giveth.io/) to help drive more donations to amazing public goods projects!

 QF on Giveth operates in rounds.
 Only donations made during an active QF round are eligible to be matched, any donations made before or after the round dates will not be matched.
-Rounds can vary in length but generally will last between 2-3 weeks.
+Rounds can vary in length but generally will last between 1-3 weeks.
 Other restrictions may apply such as [project eligibility](#project-eligibility), fraud detection and the donor’s Gitcoin passport score, more on that below in this article.

-Our quadratic funding rounds allow for donations on any of our [supported chains](https://docs.giveth.io/dapps/projectdonating/#swictching-networks) (Mainnet, Gnosis, Optimism, Polygon and Celo, as of July 2023).
-Projects participating in active rounds are sorted on the [QF project page](https://giveth.io/qf) by default according to [GIVpower](https://docs.giveth.io/giveconomy/givpower) and donations to these [verified projects](https://docs.giveth.io/dapps/projectVerification) are also eligible for [GIVbacks](https://docs.giveth.io/giveconomy/givbacks).
+Our quadratic funding rounds may allow for donations on any of our [supported chains](https://docs.giveth.io/dapps/projectdonating/#swictching-networks), or may be restricted to a specific chain or network.
+Projects participating in active rounds are sorted on the [QF project page](https://giveth.io/qf) by default according to [GIVpower](https://docs.giveth.io/giveconomy/givpower), and if the projects are not verified, according to amount donated or number of likes.
+Donations to [verified projects](https://docs.giveth.io/dapps/projectVerification) during QF rounds are also eligible for [GIVbacks](https://docs.giveth.io/giveconomy/givbacks).
+However, note that projects do not need to be verified in order to participate in every QF round.

-Donations on Giveth are direct, peer-to-peer with [zero fees](https://docs.giveth.io/whatisgiveth/zero-fees) and intermediaries.
+Please refer to the Giveth [notion](https://giveth.notion.site/Giveth-Quadratic-Funding-3478aa27eb094a699f9ddd6a8b611027) for specific information pertaining to specific rounds.

 ## Fraud protection